 Cathedral Stories Podcast

-With lockdown in place and people unable to visit the Cathedral in person, we’ve created this special podcast series to give you a sense of what makes Canterbury Cathedral so special and to learn something of its unique and colourful history.
+We created this special podcast series during lockdown to give you a sense of what makes Canterbury Cathedral so special and to learn something of its unique and colourful history.

 We hope you enjoy this series and that we’ll have the chance to welcome you soon at the Cathedral in person.